branBeckett/branBeckett/README.md

 🤝 Are you interested in collaborating on a project?
 In Berlin and want to grab a ☕️?
 Feel free to reach out to me anytime 📨

-🌍 Also, if you'd like to join the AI community in Berlin, check out [meetup.AI](https://www.meetup.com/meetupai-Berlin/)!
+🏙 If you'd like to join the AI community in Berlin, check out [meetup.AI](https://www.meetup.com/meetupai-Berlin/)!

 <!--
 **branBeckett/branBeckett** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.